konradduleba/Pacman/README.md

-<h1>Pacman</h1>
+One of my first React projects.
+In the current version, there is an option to select only one map and one ghost.

-This project is based on Pacman.
+The project is in the development phase.

-Technologies which I've been using in Pacman:
-- React,
+ACQUAINTED TECHNOLOGIES:
-- SCSS,
+- React
 - Javascript

-Project is in further development.
+- SASS